 Entry Fee: INR 10 for entry; additional costs of INR 25 & INR 100 respectively for cameras & video-cameras

 Of course, you must have all thought that the islands with such gorgeous beaches must be ideal for relaxing.
-Some of you must have been aware of the water sports here.
+Some of you must have been aware of water sports here.
 Well, all of you are right.
 But only partially, for there is more to do here.
-In fact, trekking from Mt Harriet – the third highest peak in the archipelago – to Madhuban via Kala Patthar is one of best things to do in Andaman.
-The trekking trail is a rugged stretch of forests that are home to vast variety of flora & fauna.
+In fact, trekking from Mt Harriet – the third highest peak in the archipelago – to Madhuban via Kala Patthar is one of the best things to do in Andaman.
+The trekking trail is a rugged stretch of forests that are home to a vast variety of flora & fauna.
 Island trekking is one of the best things to do in Andaman in October as the weather is pleasant here.

-How far is the starting points of the trek: Ferry ride from Chattam and there on up to the Mt Harriet National Park by jeep.
+How far is the starting points of the trek: Ferry ride from Chatham and there on up to the Mt Harriet National Park by jeep.

 Cost: There are no charges for this activity unless you book for a trek tour experience.